mmondics/openshift-intro/README.md

     The `nationalparks` deployment will notice that a change has been made, and it will create a new pod with these changes applied.
 Check with `oc get pods` until the new pod is up and running.

-36. Once the `mongodb-nationalparks` pod is running and ready, run the following command to load National Park data into MongoDB.
+36. Once the `mongodb-nationalparks` pod is running and ready, **run the following command to load National Park data into MongoDB**.

     **Make sure that you are in your own project before running the command.**